viperscape/iota/docs/README.md

 All packets must be authorized and checked for integrity
 Authorization: HMAC-SHA256
-Integrity: Message data is securely hashed (SHA256) and used as seed in HMAC
+Integrity: Message data is securely hashed (SHA256) and used as seed in HMAC Frames meant for negotiation must include a random byte(s) in data for security
 ---